sweirich/lambda-n-ways/doc/Lambda-Calculus-Quickly.md

         subst :: Var -> Exp -> Exp -> Exp
         subst x b a = ...

+Whatever we use to implement `Var`,`Bind`,`aeq` and `subst`, we will call a *binding implementation*.

 Implementation?
 ---------------

 This is all very abstract, but how should fill in the details?
-Unfortunately, we have a wealth of answers, even sticking with first-order representations.
+Unfortunately, we have a wealth of details.

-- Names: simple renaming, BVC
+- Names with simple renaming to avoid capture
+- Names with Barendregt Variable Convention [^3]
-- Names: nominal
+- Names with nominal logic
 - de Bruijn indices
 - de Bruijn levels
-- co-de Bruijn representation
+- co-de Bruijn indices
 - HOAS
 - Weak HOAS / PHOAS
 - Locally Nameless
 - Locally Named
 - Canonically Named

-These implementations differ in
-- Representation of syntax, esp. variables and binders
-- Implementation of alpha-equivalence, capture-avoiding substitution functions
-- What you need to do to implement other operations
+- ...

+These implementations differ not just in their representations of syntax (i.e. the type  definitions for variables and binders), but also in the algorithms that they use for the implementation of alpha-equivalence and capture-avoiding substitution functions.
+Each of these choices also leads to invariants that must be maintained when working with this data structure,especially when working with open terms.
+For example, when using de Bruijn indicies, it is important to keep track of the current scope (i.e. number of variables in scope) so that terms can be shifted when they change scope.
+Similarly, when working with names, an implementation might keep track of the names that are currently in scope (or all of the names that have ever been mentioned) so that new names can be chosen that are "fresh enough".

+Why are there so many?

-* What should we think about when selecting an implementation?
+What should we think about when selecting an implementation?

-* Of course, if we only had to implement these operations for this language, we'd be done already.
-However, we want a general notion of translating the ideas of variable occurrences and binding to arbitrary languages, and implementing these operations in that context.

-* Let's call that a *binding implementation*.

 What do we want from a binding implementation?
 ---------------------------------------